ollieri3/moviewatch/README.md

 1. Convert the Movies component to Typescript!
 Head to `frontend/screens/Movies/index.js` and convert to a `.tsx` Typescript component.

-    **Tip**: Try using a Typescript Interface to descibe the Movie object.

     **Tip**: Use the GraphQL Schema documentation at [localhost:5000](http://localhost:5000) to help write the interface for a movie!

     **Tip**: [Using Apollo With Typescript](https://www.apollographql.com/docs/react/recipes/static-typing/)